odedindi/Ricardo/README.md

 Project structure and brief explanation:

 - by principle, only a component folder name start with a capital letter.
-- global styles can be found in the **src/styles** otherwise each component style file is located in the same folder as the component itself at the same level as its index.jsx file
+- global styles can be found in the **src/styles** otherwise each component style file is located in the same folder as the component itself at the same level as its index.tsx file

 ```bash
 "